Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/evidence-notes.md

 This is the same kind of distinction that mattered in *Language Without Sound*: once the right level of analysis is identified, false objections become easier to avoid.

-## VI.
+## VII.
 Formal SignWriting is a hybrid encoding strategy for plane writing

 **Formal SignWriting matters because it preserves both sequence-sensitive information and spatial composition in a single encoding.**